 Stuart has experience in both the public and private natural resource sectors on a national level.
 He has the proven ability to work with people and communities to help build healthier landscapes.

 Stuart’s role in developing the Healthy Country Plan concept, as well as his skills in strategic planning and facilitation, and the application of the Open Standards for the Practice of Conservation makes him an invaluable member of Conservation Management.

 David’s pragmatic skills apply to all aspects of land and sea operations, organisational risk, safety and governance, and have been demonstrated nationally in both the public and private sector.
 He brings more than twenty years of leadership experience in managing protected areas, and is committed to making communities stronger and landscapes healthier.

 David is motivated by the Conservation Management mission to positively impact the world around us.
 He is drawn to opportunities that connect people to country and embraces change as a sign of innovation and good things to come, while respecting traditions and culture.

 David’s practical experience implementing all elements of land management within cultural landscapes across Australia makes him an invaluable member of the Conservation Management team.

 Read more about David at Linked In

 Alistair owes his knowledge and skills of operations and implementation to over twenty years of experience in practical land management.

-He has managed properties from bluebush plains of South Australia to the remote dune fields of western Queensland, and has worked from within many communities across Australia.
-He specialises in operations, infrastructure, fire, ferals, weeds and health and safety programs.
-He is dedicated to working with communities to help build healthier landscapes.
+He has managed properties from the rainforests of Tasmania to remote dune fields in Western Queensland and has worked from within many communities across Australia.
+He specialises in operational program management, including planning, implementation, monitoring and communications.

 Read more about Alistair at Linked In